Looking for the best PLA filament? Read our guide to 32 beautiful and exotic blends of PLA 3D printer filament on the market today.

 Description: We all know how bright fluorescent highlighters are.
 Apart from that, they just look nice.
-To achieve these vibrant colors, pigments are added to this PLA filament.
+To achieve these vibrant colors, pigments are added to this best PLA filament.
 You don’t need to apply sunlight to these print (also, they don‘t glow in the dark).

 Consists of: Polylactic acid and fluorescent pigments

 Description: It’s a unique addition to the ever-diversifying range of PLA filaments.
 If you don’t know any applications, then ask your 5-years-old daughter.
 She will come up with a lot of great ideas.
 It could turn out to be your favorite type yet!